grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

 **Benjamin:** But what should we pass?
-We have an interface, but no class of which we could create an instance.
+We have an interface, but no class of which we could make an instance.

 **Johnny:** We need to create the class.
 Typically, if I have an idea about the name of the required class, I create the class by that name.
 If I don't have any idea on how to call it yet, I can call it e.g. `TodoReservationInProgressFactory` and leave a TODO comment to get back to it later.
 For now, we just need this class to compile the code.
 It's still out of scope of our current Statement.

 **Benjamin:** So maybe We could pass a `null` so that we have `new TicketOffice(null)`?

 **Johnny:** We could, but that's not my favourite option.
 I typically just create the class.
-One of the reasons is that the class will need to implement an interface to compile and then we will need to introduce a methods which will by default throw a  `NotImplementedException` and these exceptions will end up on my TODO list as well.
+One of the reasons is that the class will need to implement an interface to compile and then we will need to introduce a methods which will, by default, throw a `NotImplementedException` and these exceptions will end up on my TODO list as well.

 **Benjamin:** Ok, that sounds reasonable for me.
 So this line: